Learn Erzya

 About the spelling

-The Romanization of the Erzya language used on this site is loosely based on the proposals found in Историческая морфология мордовских языков by linguist Boris Serebrennikov and in Parlons mordve (erzya et mokša) by linguists Ksenija Djordjević and Jean-Léo Léonard.
+The experimental Romanization of the Erzya language used on this site is loosely based on the proposals found in Историческая морфология мордовских языков by linguist Boris Serebrennikov and in Parlons mordve (erzya et mokša) by linguists Ksenija Djordjević and Jean-Léo Léonard.

 The alphabet has 35 letters: